| | | | | | | | | | |

 • Neutral oil is necessary for stir-frying the onions, beansprouts, and noodles together.
 I like sunflower or rapeseed oil.

-• Onion is 100% optional but adds a gorgeous mellow sweet flavor and slight crunch.
+• Onion is 100% optional but adds a gorgeous mellow sweet flavour and slight crunch.

 • Beansprouts provide fresh crispness to the chow mein.
 It’s a must!